woudsma/woudsma.github.io/source/_posts/how-we-reduced-our-re-renders-by-80-with-react-redux-and-custom-context.md

 - `createSelectorHook`

 If we pass a context into these functions, we can create custom `useDispatch` and `useSelector` functions, that only operate on the 'local' / 'sub' store, the form store in our case.
-In this post I'm creating `useFormSelector` for example, but if you're creating complex modals you could create `useModalDispatch` and `useModalSelector`, and use them if you have a context + store set up as shown above in `FormContainer.jsx`.
+In this post I'm creating `useFormSelector` for example, but if you're creating complex modals you could create `useModalDispatch` and `useModalSelector` for example - and use them if you have a context + store set up as shown above in `FormContainer.jsx`.

 ```js
 import { useCallback } from "react";